mousepawmedia/devdocs/network/source/network/phabricator.rst

   automatically based on the filename in Title; otherwise, it will fall back on `Plain Text`.

-..
-NOTE:: This uses Pygments, so not all possible languages are present.
+..  note:: This uses Pygments, so not all possible languages are present.
     Ratscript is absent right now, although we *will* be adding it at a later date.

 * :guilabel:`Text` is the actual text of the Paste.

-..
-NOTE:: Line wrapping is always automatically applied when the Paste is
+..  note:: Line wrapping is always automatically applied when the Paste is
     displayed, although it will not modify the raw file.

 * :guilabel:`Visible To` allows you to set the visibility on your Paste.